Ensemble Adversarial Training: Attacks and Defenses: Abstract

 We show that this form of adversarial training converges to a degenerate global minimum, wherein small curvature artifacts near the data points obfuscate a linear approximation of the loss.
 The model thus learns to generate weak perturbations, rather than defend against strong ones.
 As a result, we find that adversarial training remains vulnerable to black-box attacks, where we \emph{transfer} perturbations computed on undefended models, as well as to a powerful novel single-step attack that escapes the non-smooth vicinity of the input data via a small random step.

 We further introduce \emph{Ensemble Adversarial Training}, a technique that augments training data with perturbations transferred from other models.
-On ImageNet, Ensemble Adversarial Training yields models with strong robustness to black-box attacks.
+On ImageNet, Ensemble Adversarial Training yields models with stronger robustness to black-box attacks.
 In particular, our most robust model won the first round of the \emph{NIPS 2017 competition on Defenses against Adversarial Attacks}~\citep{kaggle}.
+However, subsequent work found that more elaborate black-box attacks could significantly enhance transferability and reduce the accuracy of our models.